ajlinhard/byte-size-docs/General_Code_Concepts/Data_Concepts/Data-Description-Vocab.md

 - **Uniqueness** - The quality of being one-of-a-kind or having no duplicates
 - **Variability** - The extent to which data points differ from each other
 - **Heterogeneity** - The quality of being diverse or composed of dissimilar elements

+### Attributes vs Features vs Dimensions
+In data science and analytics, these terms are often used interchangeably but have subtle distinctions depending on context:

+**Attributes** are the most general term - they refer to any characteristic or property that describes an entity in your dataset.
+Every column in a database table or spreadsheet represents an attribute.
+For example, in a customer dataset, attributes might include name, age, income, and purchase history.

+**Features** are attributes that are specifically used as input variables for machine learning models or statistical analysis.
+They're the measurable properties you use to make predictions or classifications.
+Features are often derived or engineered from raw attributes - you might combine "height" and "weight" attributes to create a "BMI" feature, or transform a "date of birth" attribute into an "age" feature.

+**Dimensions** typically refer to attributes in the context of data modeling and analysis, particularly in:
+- **Database design**: Dimensions are categorical attributes used for grouping and filtering (like time, geography, product category)
+- **Data visualization**: Dimensions are variables you can slice and dice your data by
+- **Mathematical/statistical contexts**: Dimensions refer to the number of variables or the "dimensionality" of your data space

+The key distinction is that while all features are attributes, not all attributes become features.
+And dimensions usually emphasize the structural or categorical nature of the data rather than just any measurable property.
+The specific meaning often depends on whether you're doing database design, machine learning, or statistical analysis.